Air officer: British usage

 In the British Armed Forces, where the term originated, an air officer is equivalent in concept to flag officer and general officer in the Royal Navy and Army respectively.
 Specifically, while the Army uses General Officer Commanding (GOC), the Air Force uses Air Officer Commanding (AOC) to designate the senior officer in a formation.

-Note, however, that in the British Armed Forces, while an air commodore is an air officer, his Royal Navy equivalent (commodore) is not considered a flag officer, nor is the British Army or Royal Marines equivalent (brigadier) considered a general officer.
+Note, however, that in the British Armed Forces, while an air commodore is an air officer, their Royal Navy equivalent (commodore) is not considered a flag officer, nor is the British Army or Royal Marines equivalent (brigadier) considered a general officer.
 In 1919 when the RAF introduced its own air officer ranks, the preceding RAF and equivalent army rank was brigadier-general, which was a general officer rank until its abolition in 1922.
 In some other countries — most notably the armed forces of the United States — Army, Air Force and Marine Corps one-star officers are considered to be general officers, and one-star officers of the Navy and Coast Guard are considered to be flag officers.

 There are multiple air officer command appointments.
 Additionally the RAF maintains two home country air officer appointments.
 These are Air Officer Scotland and the Air Officer for Wales.

 On ceremonial occasions, many RAF air officers are entitled to wear embellished shoulder boards and the gold and blue sash.
 This applies to all officers at or above the rank of air vice-marshal and holders of the following air commodore posts: